miurahr/py7zr/docs/archive_format.rst

 UnpackDigests is a list of CRC32 of decompress deta digests for each folders.
 When extract data from the archive, it CAN check an integrity of data.

-It SHALL be a list of UINT64 and its length SHALL be as same as number of folders.
+It SHALL be a list of NUMBER and its length SHALL be as same as number of folders.
 It MAY be skipped when Substreams Information defined.